wxWidgets/wxWidgets/docs/readme.txt

 it less likely that you use the library incorrectly.
 Many new GUI and base classes have been added or improved.

-Compared to the previous 2.9.3 release the most important change is the addition of new, still experimental, GTK+ 3 support in wxGTK.
+Compared to the previous 2.9.4 release the most important change at the API level is the introduction of new, shorter constants for the event types making code using Bind() for dynamic event handling easier to both write and read.
 But the main focus of this release is on incremental improvements and fixing defects in preparation for 3.0 release.
 In particular, wxOSX/Cocoa port has been significantly improved.
+And there were fixes to the still exprimental wxGTK3 port which now also support GTK+ Broadway (HTML5-based) backend.

 Please see the file docs/changes.txt for more details and make sure to read the section "Incompatible changes since 2.8" if you upgrade